 The answer of the question, “What calls for JUSTICE?” is contained in this historical fact.
-The historical fact that says that the way justice is done and expressed historically (that has been either by laws that on purpose supported the powerful or by the sword of the strongest barbarian that chopped human bodies and cut their heads) has been wrong or unjust.
+A historical fact that says that the way justice is done and expressed historically (that has been either by laws that on purpose supported the powerful or by the sword of the strongest barbarian that chopped human bodies and cut their heads) has been wrong or unjust.

 And therefore the idea of justice historically has been equal to the idea of injustice.

-That’s why the oppressed historically rebelled when the pain of injustice hit them so hard that they couldn’t endure their existence on earth anymore.
+That’s why the oppressed historically rebelled when the pain of injustice hit them hard deep in their hearts.
+And they felt like they couldn’t endure their existence on earth anymore.

 But why did the oppressed die and turn into nothing just like that by the powerful oppressors?
-Because they liked to die young?
+Was it because they liked to die young?

-“The highest level of injustice is also the deepest and most profound human pain.”
+“For the highest level of injustice is also the deepest and most profound human pain.”

 The highest level of injustice is but the loss of the….